chenx/Perl_Gems/README.md

 phttp.pl
 --------
 A HTTP web server in Perl.
 Runs as a daemon.
 Default port is 9000.
 So you can visit http://localhost:9000 after it starts.
-Similar in function to Apache.
-Serves static content now, but can be extended to handle dynamic content, e.g., work with Tomcat, php/jsp/asp/asp.net etc.
+Similar to Apache in function, serve static content.
+Should be easy to extend to handle dynamic content, e.g., work with Tomcat, php/jsp/asp/asp.net etc.

 plog.pl
 -------